You have questions and we have answers. If you don’t find the answers to your questions here, contact us via email at email@example.com.

 Is the Fitness Index a competition?

-Yes, it’s good to remind people that the ranking merely points out that relative to each other, some metro areas scored better on the indicators than the other.
+Yes, it’s good to remind people that the ranking merely points out that relative to each other, some cities scored better on the indicators than the other.
 The Fitness Index was created for communities to assess their level of health and fitness, assess areas that could use improvement, and to increase their scores over time.

-Metros at the bottom of the ranking still have strengths and should be commended for their effort.
+Cities at the bottom of the ranking still have strengths and should be commended for their effort.
 We hope that the indicators presented in the Fitness Index will provide guidance and help identify opportunities for the individuals in these cities who are striving to improve the health status and environmental support for fitness behaviors.
-Obviously, other metros have been able to encourage healthier lifestyles and provide a better environment, but their experiences may be very useful to other cities wishing to create programs to evoke a similar response in their residents.
+Obviously, other cities have been able to encourage healthier lifestyles and provide a better environment, but their experiences may be very useful to other cities wishing to create programs to evoke a similar response in their residents.

 Additionally, the technical assistance program and collective impact efforts across the county are reason for optimism.
 Increasingly, health care providers and systems, local officials, community leaders and other experts are working together in communities across the U.S. to actively move their communities to better health.